 Sec.
 219. Information Technology

 Requires the Department to pay user fees to the Department of Information Technology.
+Payments are not made until 30 days after a schedule of user fees and charges is published by MDIT.

 Sec.
 220. Information Technology Work Projects